ProGet Free to ProGet Enterprise

 High Availability and Load-Balancing

-It is challenging for a business to anticipate at any given moment how many web nodes are needed because it depends on complicated factors like network latency, package usage, etc.
+It is challenging for a business to anticipate at any given moment how many ProGet servers are needed because it depends on complicated factors like network latency, package usage, etc.

 With ProGet Enterprise, we help you design the most efficient system for your performance needs and ensure the proper redundancy to protect your most valuable asset: your software.
-To achieve a genuinely high-availability configuration, in addition to the DFS and DB Cluster, we strongly recommend at least five servers for ProGet: two indexing nodes and three web nodes.
+To achieve a high-availability configuration, in addition to the DFS and DB Cluster, you must have a server cluster, because HA is not possible on a single server.

 High-Availability Testing Environment